This post may contain affiliate links to tours and hotels. These help us earn a small commission at no additional charge

 Leytonstone’s once less salubrious side has now given way to a heady mix of bars, restaurants and cafes.
-Our own highlights in Leytonstone include Singburi, possibly the best Thai food in London (for our money), a wonderful brewery called Mammoth Tap, a branch of award-winning vegan restaurant Spicebox plus Filly Brooks pub which has an incredible and regularly changing food menu.
+Our own highlights in Leytonstone include Singburi, possibly the best Thai food in London (for our money), a wonderful brewery called Mammoth Tap, plus Filly Brook pub which has an incredible and regularly changing food menu.
 Stone Mini Mart is also one to watch and a recent Time Out award winner for most popular independent shop in London.

 Leytonstone also is famous as the birthplace of revered British film-maker Alfred Hitchcock, and Leytonstone Tube station has a series of beautifully tiled mosaics depicting the ‘master of suspense’ at work.

 Spitalfields in one of East London’s best neighbourhoods to explore and shop, as it is home to Spitalfields Market, one of London’s oldest markets (over 350 years old) plus still has an incredible array of historic and heritage buildings.